Aayush5sep/LockOutBot/README.md

 * [List of commands](https://github.com/pseudocoder10/Lockout-Bot/wiki/Commands)
 * [Self hosting instructions](https://github.com/pseudocoder10/Lockout-Bot/wiki/Setup)
+    After the new update, if you are self hosting, you can still add the message read functionality by switching on the Message Intent option from discord developer portal and the code for this intent is now updated in the folder as well :)
 * [Codeforces blog](https://codeforces.com/blog/entry/78546)

 ## Credits

+* This bot has been modified from original [Lockout Bot](https://github.com/pseudocoder10/Lockout-Bot) for the new updates and message intent since the previos has been archived.
 * The bot is inspired from [TLE](https://github.com/cheran-senthil/TLE) discord bot and [Lockout streams](https://www.youtube.com/watch?v=bBNIIg8REUU&feature=youtu.be) by [ecnerwala](https://codeforces.com/profile/ecnerwala) and [scott_wu](https://codeforces.com/profile/scott_wu)
 * Elo rating system has been implemented from [FigBug/Multiplayer-ELO](https://github.com/FigBug/Multiplayer-ELO)